 Plus if you plan to expand your business, you will need a separate registered agent for every state of your future operation.

 Then there is the question of quality of service.
-If your attorney or accountant doesn’t have any experience serving as a registered agent, they might not perform well in this role.
+If your attorney or accountant doesn’t have any experience serving as a resident agent, they might not perform well in this role.

 Many lawyers and accountants tend to operate only in one state, having only one business address, which confines your business in the long run.
 And if you expanded elsewhere, you’d have to find a new person for this position anyway.